For third year Duke medical students who desire an intensive research experience

 Can I talk to other students who have been CTSA scholars?

-Please contact Ann Hunter-Paschall if you would like to talk with previous scholars about their experience on scholarship.
-She will provide you with a list of prior scholars.
+Please contact Stephanie Molner if you would like to talk with previous scholars about their experience on scholarship, who can provide you with a list of prior scholars.

 Can I do a 9 month or 10 month scholarship?

 No. The length of the scholarships is not flexible.
 The CTSA Scholarship is a 24 month scholarship.

 Can I take time off to study for the boards while on scholarship?

 Boards may be taken at any time during the scholarship.
 However, CRTP does not, as a program, allow time out of class for studying for the boards.
 Different classes have different attendance policies, and study time may be available depending on the discretion of the teachers of the particular classes in which scholars enroll.
 Dr. Edelman will work with individual scholars and teachers to create as much protected time for board study as is feasible.
 CTSA scholars should give strong consideration to taking the boards in the summer between the two years of coursework.
 If there are further questions about this issue before you apply, please contact Dr. David Edelman.